opicron/cloudways_bashrc/README.md

 # .bash_aliases
-Useful prompt and functions to make live easier on Cloudways servers
+Useful prompt and functions to make live easier on Cloudways servers.
+Yes, I know we shouldnt use `.bash_aliases` for all these additional functionality.
+However, `.bash_aliases` is included automatic by the default Clouways `.bashrc`.
+So we do not have to do any editing, just drop this file in your `~` home.

 ## Prompt
 - Screen # and title